Halls of Residence

 Student Health Service

-The Student Health Service is located close to the main car park accessed via gate 1 off Knighton Road (opposite the Recreation Centre) and is staffed by seven General Practitioners (four GPs on each day), four nurses, a Practice Manager and three reception/admin staff.
-The Student Health Service is open between 8.30am and 5.00pm on weekdays throughout the year.
+The Student Health Service is located close to the main car park accessed via gate 1 off Knighton Road (opposite the Recreation Centre) and is staffed by five General Practitioners (four GPs on each day), four nurses (three nurses on each day), a Practice Manager and three reception/admin staff.
+The Student Health Service is open between 8.35am and 5.00pm on weekdays throughout the year.
 During examination periods the Student Health Service is open until 6.00pm on weekdays and from 8.30am-6.00pm on Saturdays for examination-related issues only.

 The Student Health Service is available to all students who pay the Student Services Levy, including international students.
 Domestic students who are enrolled with the Student Health Service will be charged a fee of $10.00.
 Domestic students who are not enrolled with the Student Health Service but have a Community Services Card will be charged a fee of $30.00 for each visit.
 Domestic students who are not enrolled with the Student Health Service and do not have a Community Services Card will be charged a fee of $45.00 per visit.
 Other ancillary charges may also apply.
 Students are eligible to use the Student Health Service between the following dates: